Meet the cast of Midsomer Murders series 20

 Fiona Dolman performs Sarah Barnaby

-Who’s Sarah Barnaby?
-Sarah Barnaby is John’s spouse.
-They’ve one daughter collectively, Betty, and a canine known as Paddy.
-Mrs Barnaby is the headteacher of Causton Complete College.

 What else has Fiona Dolman been in?
 Fiona Dolman performed Jackie within the TV collection Heartbeat.
-Since then, her TV credit have included The Royal Right now, Da Vinci’s Demons, and Waterloo Street.
+Since then, her TV credit have included The Royal At this time, Da Vinci’s Demons, and Waterloo Highway.

 Annette Badland performs Fleur Perkins